tyre/hackchat_search/README.md

 # search

-A website written in noir.
+Noir search as service written in Clojure.
+Integration with ElasticSearch library (Java)

 ## Usage